analogdevicesinc/ai8x-synthesis/README.md

 # AI8X Model Training and Quantization
 # AI8X Network Loader and RTL Simulation Generator

-_12/5/2019_
+_12/12/2019_

-_Open this file in a markdown enabled viewer, for example Typora (http://typora.io) or Visual Studio Code (https://code.visualstudio.com).
+_Open this file in a markdown enabled viewer, for example Typora (http://typora.io).
 See https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet for a description of Markdown._

 This software consists of two related projects:
 1. AI8X Model Training and Quantization